crispinprojects/talkcalendar/README.md

 ## Talking

-* Make sure the "Enable Talking" check button in the preferences window is ticked and the Flite speech synthesizer is installed (see the speech synthesis section below)
+* Make sure the "Enable Talking" check button in the preferences window is ticked

 * Press the ***T key*** to readout the current time (talking clock)

-* Click on a calendar day to read out the date and any event details
+* Click on a calendar day press the space bar to read out events

-* The space bar can also be used to read out events on a selected day

 ## Font, Colour, Icons